esosaoh/kubewarden-docs/docs/tutorials/writing-policies/typescript/04-validation.md

 ## The `validate` function

 The policy provided by the template already has a `validate` function in `src/index.ts`.
-You can make use of it there, adding your logic to reject Pods with denied hostnames.
+You can use it there, adding your logic to reject Pods with denied hostnames.

 This is how the function should look once complete: